 Any additional reporting requirements should be proportionate to the benefits they bring to authorities to assess potential financial stability risks and/or take needed actions for financial stability purposes.
 Such additional data reporting should enable authorities to more closely monitor and assess the extent of liquidity transformation across open-ended funds.
 To achieve this, existing data reporting to the relevant authorities should be carefully assessed, so that reporting requirements are enhanced where data gaps could result in insufficient information relating to funds' liquidity risk that may affect financial stability.
-Items to be considered include: funds' liquidity risk and management (e.g. assessment of liquidity risk, asset manager's approach to liquidity risk management); portfolio liquidity and liquidity of individual portfolio holdings; and contingent sources of funding (e.g. availability and use of external sources of finance, including inter-fund lending where available, and committed and uncommitted lines of credit).
+Items to be considered include: funds' liquidity risk and management (e.g. assessment of liquidity risk, asset manager's approach to liquidity risk management); portfolio liquidity and liquidity of individual portfolio holdings; valuation procedures and impact on liquidity risk management; and contingent sources of funding (e.g. availability and use of external sources of finance, including inter-fund lending where available, and committed and uncommitted lines of credit).
 The relevant authorities should consider the frequency of reporting and revise it, as appropriate in light of evolution in market and investor behaviour, so that it is sufficient for financial stability purposes.

-IOSCO is currently engaged in an initiative to address data gaps related to funds.35 To the extent that this initiative addresses data gaps in relation to liquidity risk of funds, authorities may consider referring to this work as appropriate.
+IOSCO is currently engaged in an initiative to address data gaps related to funds.37 To the extent that this initiative addresses data gaps in relation to liquidity risk of funds, authorities may consider referring to this work as appropriate.
 IOSCO is also encouraged to develop a set of relevant data points by the end of 2017 that can serve to provide transparency to the relevant authorities with respect to funds' liquidity risk.
-Regulators may wish to have additional information, including information that can be compared across jurisdictions for financial stability purposes.
+When reviewing their requirements, authorities are encouraged to give due consideration to reporting requirements in other jurisdictions and, where appropriate, to seek to have consistent requirements in order to facilitate effective monitoring across jurisdictions for financial stability purposes and reduce unnecessary reporting burdens.
 Where possible, efforts should build on existing data gathering.

-Recommendation 2: Authorities should review existing investor disclosure requirements and determine the degree to which additional disclosures should be provided by openended funds to investors regarding fund liquidity profiles, proportionate to the liquidity risks funds may pose from a financial stability perspective.
+Recommendation 2: Authorities should review existing investor disclosure requirements and determine the degree to which additional disclosures should be provided by openended funds to investors regarding fund liquidity risk, proportionate to the liquidity risks funds may pose from a financial stability perspective.
 Authorities should enhance existing investor disclosure requirements as appropriate to ensure that the required disclosures are of sufficient quality and frequency.
 In this regard, IOSCO should review its existing guidance and, as appropriate, enhance it.

 Any additional disclosure requirements should be proportionate to the benefits they bring to investors about liquidity transformation in open-ended funds individually and in the aggregate.
+They should be written and presented in a clear and effective manner so as to inform investors' decisions.
 For investors and the market, additional disclosures should reduce the perception that daily redemption of fund units equates to liquidity of fund assets and promote market discipline to encourage better liquidity risk management practices, especially among funds that engage in considerable liquidity transformation.
-To achieve this, the sufficiency of existing disclosures to investors should be carefully assessed and enhanced where lack of information may impede sufficient transparency relating to funds' liquidity risk.
-Additional disclosure items may include those that have been highlighted with respect to reporting to authorities (see Recommendation 1), with additional consideration to competitive issues that may render the content and frequency of regulatory reporting less appropriate for disclosure to investors in some cases.
-In addition, authorities may want to consider whether disclosure to investors should differ (in format or content) from reporting to authorities in order to more effectively facilitate investor understanding of liquidity risk.
-Asset managers should disclose the relevant information to investors with sufficient frequency and on a consistent basis as appropriate for financial stability purposes.36 IOSCO should review its existing guidance and, as appropriate, enhance it by the end of 2017.
+To achieve this, the adequacy of existing disclosures to investors should be carefully assessed and enhanced where lack of information may impede sufficient transparency relating to funds' liquidity risk.